d2l-ai/d2l-en/chapter_introduction/index.md

 the dizzying set of algorithms and applications makes it difficult to assess what specifically the ingredients for deep learning might be.
 This is as difficult as trying to pin down required ingredients for pizza since almost every component is substitutable.

-As we know, machine learning
-uses data to learn transformations between examples, such as transforming audio into text in speech recognition.
+As we have described, machine learning can use data to learn transformations between inputs and outputs, such as transforming audio into text in speech recognition.
 In doing so, it is often necessary to represent data in a way suitable for algorithms to transform such representations into the output.
 *Deep learning* is *deep* in precisely the sense